brvasya/coloring.g55.co/readme.txt

 Include 6 to 8 bullets
 Ideal bullet length 4 to 8 words
-Bullets must represent semantic visual clusters
+Bullets must be noun phrases
 No full sentences
+No verbs at start
 No marketing language
 No filler adjectives
 Avoid repeating category name
-Avoid generic activity phrases
+Avoid generic activity wording

 BULLET SEMANTIC CLUSTER MODEL